signmotion/id_gen/README.md

 The standardized, easy-to-use and [well-tested](https://github.com/signmotion/id_gen/tree/master/test) set for generate identifiers: globally unique, readable, time-dependency, transitive, incremental, decremental IDs.
 Feel free to use it in your awesome project.

-Share some ❤️ and star repo to support the project.

 | Android | iOS | Linux | MacOS | Web | Windows |              |
 | :-----: | :-: | :---: | :---: | :-: | :-----: | :----------- |
 |   ✅    | ✅  |  ✅   |  ✅   | ✅  |   ✅    | **platform** |